The White Room Wedding Photography Guide

 Villa Blanca is one of three event spaces within The White Room venue complex.
 The White Room includes: Villa Blanca (ground-floor ceremony/event space with chandeliers), the Rooftop Terrace (outdoor rooftop with bay views), and the Loft (industrial-chic reception space).
 When people search for 'Villa Blanca St. Augustine wedding,' they're looking for The White Room.

 Three things: the rooftop's west-facing orientation delivers perfect golden hour light for ceremonies, the variety of spaces (rooftop, Loft, Villa Blanca, bayfront) means diverse backdrops without leaving the property, and the Bridge of Lions and bay views add iconic St. Augustine elements to your photos.
-We've photographed 40+ weddings here and it's consistently one of the most photogenic venues in the area.
+We've photographed 40+ weddings at the White Room St Augustine and it's consistently one of the most photogenic venues in the area.

 Real Weddings at The White Room